kevdbowers/asteroids/README.md

-    an asteroid.py file defining the Asteroid sprite an asteroidfield.py file defining a field the size of the screen that creates Asteroid sprites a shot.py file defining the Shot Sprite a requirements.txt file which shows the required libraries to be installed
+    an asteroid.py file defining the Asteroid sprite an asteroidfield.py file defining a field the size of the screen that creates Asteroid sprites a shot.py file defining the Shot Sprite an overlay.py file defining the methods to generate an overlay a requirements.txt file which shows the required libraries to be installed

 To run this program enter the following in the command line: python3 main.py